seanmul10/F1TotalLeagueDatabase/README.md

 # F1TotalLeagueDatabase
 Repo for the Racing League Tools database used for the F1Total divisions.

-After cloning for the first time, make sure to set the path your RacingLeagueTools installation expects the themes folder to be.
+After cloning for the first time, you MUST do the following:

-To this by creating a text file called "themes_path.txt" in the current folder (alongside this readme), then add a single line to it which is your path.
-For example, "C:\Users\me\Downloads\RacingLeagueTools\user\themes".
+1. Run 'setup.bat' and enter the folder of your RacingLeagueTools app installation.